wangjunlem/msianspr-covid-faq/pca.md

 ## Do I need to quarantine after returning from Malaysia to Singapore? {#pca-sg-shn}

 Yes.
-Due to increase in Covid-19 cases in Malaysia, Singapore now imposes a 14-day SHN at SDFs, payable by the employer.
+Due to increase in Covid-19 cases in Malaysia, Singapore now imposes a 14-day SHN at SDFs, payable by the employer, regardless of vaccination status.
 The final cost arrangement between you and your employer will differ from company to company.

 ## Do I need to do a swab test before going back to Singapore? {#pca-sg-swab}